cfwest86/Mission-to-Mars/README.md

 # Mission-to-Mars
 This was my first experience working in html.
 This repository contains the scrapping.py, app.py and index.html files for the Mission-to-Mars web scraping exercise utilizing  python, jupyter notebook, and mongodb.
-I used Flask and Python to create a webscraping app, which then stored the information/documents in a non-relational database (mongodb).
-For the site, I utilized the Bootstrap library, as well as basic Html and css formatting and populated it with the scraped data from my local mongodb database.
+I used Flask, Splinter, Python, and Beautiful Soup to create a webscraping app, which then stored the information/documents in a non-relational database (mongodb).
+For the site, I utilized the Bootstrap library, as well as basic html and css formatting and populated it with the scraped data from my local mongodb database.

 In addition to the base requirements, I added additional functionality to the site including but not limited to: